 This is the first in a series of articles on integrating with Microsoft's Power BI.
-We recommend that you read the introduction here, but if you'd like, you can jump straight to the part about using Google Sheets, using Microsoft Excel (via Zapier), using the R statistical analysis package, or the last part on using Microsoft's Azure database platform.
+We recommend that you read the introduction here, but if you'd like, you can jump straight to the part about directly publishing data into Power BI, using Google Sheets, using Microsoft Excel (via Zapier), using the R statistical analysis package, or the last part on using Microsoft's Azure database platform.

 SurveyCTO has a RESTful API which allows our users to automate processes and feed external platforms with data automatically, helping with ongoing data analysis and up-to-date visualization while data collection is still ongoing.
 However, creating these connections is not always easy.